unrealwork/atsd-use-cases/research/chicago-l-train/README.md

 however, several station experienced significant growth in rider totals and the CTA has plans to open several new stations before the year 2020.
-With respect to the falling population in Chicago, and [Illinois as a whole](../illinois-birthrates/README.md), several analysts have predicted that the population of the Second City will stabilize and even begin to grow again by 2020, so counting on the continued stagnation of transit riders in the city seems to be betting against the house.
+With respect to the falling population in Chicago, and [Illinois as a whole](../illinois-birthrates/README.md), several analysts have predicted that the population of the Second City will stabilize and even begin to grow again by 2020, which means that counting on the continued stagnation of transit riders in the city seems to be betting against the house.